unixneo/discourse-selfish-seo-layout-changes/README.md

 - Changes the powered-by link to point to our legacy site instead of Discourse (selfishly).

-### meta tags
+### meta description content

-- Strips newlines and excessive white space from meta description.
+- Strips newlines and excessive white space from meta descriptions by monkey patching the TopicsController.

 ## TODO